classicfoo/fafs/README.md

 # Todo
+- Add send to archive in context menu (or press backspace to archive)
 - Draw 2x red border around entry or treeview widget only when widget is focused. (for better visibility on which widget is selected)
 - Show animation when window is minimized so that it's more visibile when selecting a window in the taskbar peek preview.
 - Open text files in editor program